Small breed

 Updated weekly

-Bichon Frise puppies can look round and fluffy even when the body underneath is changing.
-This guide pairs the weight chart with coat-aware rib checks, professional grooming rhythms, allergy and skin comfort, dental care, patella signs, bladder-stone awareness, and the playful activity that helps a Bichon stay light and springy.
+Use this Bichon Frise weight chart in kg and lb to compare puppy weight by age, 4-month, 6-month, and 8-month checkpoints, adult range, full-grown size, and calculator estimates.
+Bichon Frise puppies can look round and fluffy even when the body underneath is changing, so read every number beside coat-aware rib checks, grooming rhythm, allergy and skin comfort, dental care, patella signs, bladder-stone awareness, and playful activity that helps a Bichon stay light and springy.

 A Bichon should feel light, springy, and comfortable under the coat, not padded by fluff.